MALAII/LEARN-REACT/README.md

 create react app
-babel - compiler/ transpilar  converts jsx to pure js package.json - blueprint or metadata of a particular project src- source file that contains all the code files of your project
+babel - compiler/ transpilar  converts jsx to pure js package.json - blueprint or metadata of a particular project src- source file that contains all the code files of your  particular project

 day 2: 28/10/2025:
 file structure